nongyulin/Reproduction-of-Kaggle-Great-Works/README.md

 * Done By: Gabriel Kerr
 * Language: Python

->In this example, the KNN is the simplest model.
+> - In this example, the KNN is the simplest model.
 However, the KNN works much better than SVM and XGBoost for this dataset.
+> - Normally, it is better to use feature normalization before model training coud improve the results for this dataset.

+## 16 EDA-Feature-Engineering-and-model-interpretation
+ * Dataset:
+	+ 1 TMDB Box Office Prediction
+	+ 2 TMDB Competition Additional Features
+	+ 3 TMDB Competition Additional Training Data
+* Done By: Andrew Lukyanenko
+* Language: Python

+> - Learn to collect very piece of useful information to build a good job.

 ## 20 Introduction to Ensembling/Stacking in Python
  * Dataset: